dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 We want to display this data in a user-friendly, visual way.
 We'll do this by showing an image of the tag with user-inputted text and notes about whether the user has chosen to include a clip or gems.

-We'll set the image source as well as the tag clip and gems options (`"Yes"` or `"No"`) when changes to the input are detected.
-The input is provided by `CreateComponent`'s subscription to the `tagState$` store observable.
+We'll set the image source as well as the tag clip and gems option text ("Yes" or "No") when changes to the input are detected.
+The input is provided by `CreateComponent`'s subscription to its `tagState$` store observable.

 ### Tag Preview Component Template